 Market stalls close, and shops transform into bars and restaurants.
 It’s the perfect location to eat, drink and socialize.

 Before traveling to Israel, some friends had advised to allow more time for the security checks on both ends.

 From the UK side, everything is routine, and security is nothing out of the ordinary.
-Departing from Tel Aviv is something else.
-Once meeting an officer who asks you questions about your trip, you continue to the bag check.
+Departing from Tel Aviv is something else altogether.
+Once meeting an officer who asks you questions about your trip, you then continue to the bag check.

 Here, every traveler goes through a thorough bag search with an individual guard.
 When I say thorough, they scan everything from every item of clothing to your umbrella.
-Therefore, don’t spend too long neatly packing, because you’ll just have to do it all again!
+That said, don’t spend too long neatly packing your things as you’ll just have to do it all again.

 “It’s encouraging to see such diversity in a country with ongoing political tensions.
 I only hope it stays the same when I next return.”